-When Hurricane Katrina hit New Orleans in August 2005, many sacramental records were lost in the floods or badly contaminated from mold and other environmental factors.
-The Catholic News Service reported that two months after Katrina, sacramental records from 25 of the archdiocese's 151 parishes and missions were still unaccounted for.3
+When Hurricane Katrina hit New Orleans in August 2005, many sacramental records were either lost in the floods or badly contaminated from mold and other environmental factors.
+The Catholic News Service (CNS) reported that two months after Katrina, sacramental records from 25 of the archdiocese's 151 parishes and missions were still unaccounted for.
+Those records included vital information on marriages, baptisms, first communions, confirmations and funerals.
+An extensive restoration project was initiated after the hurricane and resulted in the recovery and restoration of many damaged records.